MysticDodo/QuizWebsite/README.md

 - Choose from pre-made quizzes.
 - Create own quiz, either from JSON file or within the form.
 - Add multiple of the same quiz to personal profile (profiles/users not implemented yet).
+- A view button to view submitted quiz answers.
+- A save button to save progress on quizzes in progress.
 - 2 database, one for pre-made quizzes, one for user taken quizzes.
 - Delete quizzes.
 - Light/Dark mode.